isc-konstanz/emonmuc/docs/FirstSteps.md

   If configured to log sampled data, values will be written into inputs for the same key, to allow further processing.

-## 1.3 Navigation

-The header navigation bar provides the access to all important emoncms pages.
-Additionally to the **Channels**, **Devices** and **Feeds**, the dropdown menues contain the following noteworthy entries:

-- **My Account**: Here you get information about your Profile.
-You can edit your username, password, E-mail and access your [API Keys](https://cloud.google.com/endpoints/docs/openapi/when-why-api-key) (for *read* and *write* access).

-- **Administration**: See and edit users, update the database (Necessary to run after updating emoncms, after installing a new module or to check emoncms database status), Logger, Server-, and Client Information.

 # 3 CSV driver example

 To get a first impression of channels, inputs and feeds, the **CSV** driver provides a set of example files.
 The driver enables the read-in of logged CSV values, in this particular case the metered energy consumption of a household.